-The General Data Protection Regulation (GDPR) will apply from 25 May 2018, this new law applies to all companies that collect and process data belonging to European Union (EU) citizens.
+The General Data Protection Regulation (GDPR) applied on 25 May 2018, this new law applies to all companies that collect and process data belonging to European Union (EU) citizens.
 This includes companies with operations in the EU and/or a website or app that collects and processes EU citizen data.

 It expands the rights of individuals to control how their personal data is collected and processed and places a range of new obligations on organizations to be more accountable for data protection.

 Also Read: Complete GDPR Course Bundle – Data Protection Compliance, Data Protection, Security Incident Response

 The GDPR applies to personal data.
 This is any information that can directly or indirectly identify a natural person and can be in any format.
 The Regulation places much stronger controls on the processing of special categories of personal data.
 The inclusion of genetic and biometric data is new.

 Example: Name, Address, Email address, Photo, IP address, Location data, online behavior (cookies), Profiling and analytics data, Race, Religion, Political opinions, Trade union membership, Sexual orientation, Health information, Biometric data, Genetic data.